WHAT: DEEP-SEA SURVEY

 During the survey the team located three iron-hulled ships.
 Target 5 turned out to be a lifeboat from a Russian cargo ship, the Tolya Komar, which sank between 1971 and 1997.
-The most interesting discovery during the deep-water survey was the last of Sade’s targets, 22, which turned out to be a large early 20th-century warship.
+The most interesting discovery during the deep-water survey was the last of Sade’s targets, 22, which turned out to be an early 20th-century warship.
 The ROV’s sonar picked up what appeared to be a large, 50- to 80-m long, iron vessel sitting upright on the seafloor.
 Ghostly lifeboat davits faced outboard, indicating that at least some of the light craft had been deployed prior to sinking.
 The vessel’s bow had been ripped open.
 The loss of the forward gun mount suggests that the ship capsized or rolled during the sinking process, and then righted herself before reaching the seabed.
 The team continues to search for the identity of this shipwreck.